What information we hold and what we do with it

 5 Special categories of data

-• you must give your explicit consent
+• you must give your explicit consent (unless an exemption applies)

 • where you have made the special category of personal information manifestly public